AFRICA

 ComCo can clear a merger, prohibit it or clear it with conditions and/or obligations.
 Technically, only decisions prohibiting the merger or clearing it with conditions and/or obligations are issued as formal decisions; while decisions permitting a merger are issued as notices.

 If ComCo feels that the merger would create competitive issues, it will ask the parties to propose remedies.
 Regarding procedure, there is no standardized procedure for negotiating remedies.
 Parties can start negotiating remedies during the pre-notification procedure.
 It is also possible to negotiate remedies in phase I, although this is rare, except in cases where remedies have agreed in the parallel proceeding before the European Commission in phase I and where the Secretariat has required the parties to commit to the same remedies in relation to Switzerland.
-In purely domestic mergers, remedies often are negotiated after the parties have received the statement of objections of the Secretariat in Phase II.
+In purely domestic mergers, remedies often are negotiated after the parties have received the statement of objections of the Secretariat in phase II.

 In cases filed in multiple jurisdictions and where remedies have been imposed by a foreign competition authority, ComCo has often requested the parties to commit to adhere to these remedies in relation to Switzerland.